KaranSingla05/Resume_ATS/README.md

 The ATS Resume Evaluator is a web application designed to help job seekers improve their resumes by evaluating them against specific job descriptions.
 Leveraging AI-powered technology, this tool provides detailed feedback, including a match percentage, missing keywords, and a profile summary, to help users optimize their resumes for the competitive job market.

 Features

--Job Description Input: Users can paste the job description they are targeting.
+Job Description Input: Users can paste the job description they are targeting.

 -Resume Upload: Users can upload their resumes in PDF format.